sdr-enthusiasts/docker-piaware/README.md

 Tested and working on:
  * `x86_64` (`amd64`) platform running Ubuntu 16.04.4 LTS using an RTL2832U radio (FlightAware Pro Stick Plus Blue)
  * `armv7l` platform (Odroid HC1) running Ubuntu 18.04.1 LTS using an RTL2832U radio (FlightAware Pro Stick Plus Blue)
- * if you get it running on a different platform (or if you have issues) please raise an issue
+ * If you run on a different platform (or if you have issues) please raise an issue and let me know!
+ * bladeRF is untested - I don't own bladeRF hardware, but support for the devices is compiled in.
+If you have bladeRF and this container works for you, please let me know!

 ## Supported tags and respective Dockerfiles
 * `latest`, `3.6.3`